 Osteothai training courses are given by David Lutt, Arno L’hermitte and a range of assistants and certified teachers proficient in Osteothai.
 You can find more info on trainings and schedules on the Osteothai website.

-Tagged: Bali, France, Hybrids, Indonesia, Integrated Thai Massage, Osteothai, Thai Massage Courses, Thai Massage Practitioning, Thai Massage Schools, Topic Hybrids, Topic Thai Massage Styles
+Tagged: France, Hybrids, Integrated Thai Massage, Osteothai, Thai Massage Courses, Thai Massage Practitioning, Thai Massage Schools, Topic Hybrids and Blended Techniques, Topic Thai Massage Styles, Topic Thai Massage Techniques, Topic Thai Massage Treatments